gost/est-sta10-runner/README.md

 todo:

 - Figure out how to get results and process them instead of using local file.
 Nice option to send results to mail or some other medium.
+For example publish results to gost.geodan.nl

 - Run script when new Docker images are available (so after each commit)